K-Study Timesby GEA

 Study Automotive and EV Engineering in Korea: Hyundai, Batteries and Graduate Routes

-University coverage image※ This image is an AI-generated illustration provided to aid article comprehension.
+University coverage image※ This image is an AI-generated editorial photo-illustration provided to aid article comprehension.

 The automotive industry is rapidly shifting toward electric vehicles and software-defined vehicles.
 South Korea is a market where the ecosystems for finished vehicles, batteries, automotive electronics, and components operate in tandem, centered around the Hyundai Motor Group.
 For international students interested in studying automotive engineering, South Korea offers the opportunity to explore not only mechanical engineering but also electrical and electronic engineering, materials science, battery technology, and software.

 Hyundai Motor Group has consistently been ranked among the top global automakers in terms of sales.
-This metric serves as a key industrial basis when discussing studying automotive engineering in South Korea.
+This metric serves as a key industrial basis when discussing automotive studies in South Korea.
 However, it is important to distinguish between national production rankings and corporate group rankings, as they are different metrics.
-In counseling materials, it is safest to focus on “Hyundai Motor Group’s global standing” and “South Korea’s research and production ecosystem.”
+It is more accurate to focus the discussion on “Hyundai Motor Group’s global standing” and “South Korea’s research and production ecosystem.”

 The shift to EVs has made choosing a major more complex.
-A focus solely on mechanical engineering centered on internal combustion engines is no longer sufficient; batteries, power electronics, motors, thermal management, autonomous driving sensors, and vehicle software have all become equally important.
+A mechanical engineering major focused solely on internal combustion engines is no longer sufficient; batteries, power electronics, motors, thermal management, autonomous driving sensors, and vehicle software have all become equally important.
 Even if a student is passionate about cars, their actual major may fall under one of the following: mechanical engineering, electrical engineering, materials engineering, or computer engineering.

-For international students, the main pathways are the undergraduate international admissions track and graduate programs.
+Pathways for international students include undergraduate programs for international students and graduate programs.
 Universities with strong research foundations in mechanical, electrical, and materials engineering—such as KAIST, Seoul National University, and Hanyang University—are worth considering, and proximity to industrial clusters in Ulsan and Hwaseong is also a factor to consider.
 For graduate school, a good fit with the research lab and scholarship conditions are key.

 One must be careful when discussing batteries.
 While Korean battery companies hold a strong position in markets outside of China, it is important to distinguish that China’s CATL is the global leader.
 Therefore, it is more accurate to describe Korea not as “the world’s number one in batteries,” but as “a country equipped with both a battery and an automotive electronics ecosystem for the EV transition.”